 9. After the process is complete, you will have successfully installed the latest Android 12.1 build of WSA (version 2205.40000.14.0) on your Windows 11 PC.
 Open the Start menu and click on “Windows Subsystem for Android”.
 Now, you can try out apps from Amazon Appstore (US-account only) or sideload Android apps on Windows 11.

 Fix ‘Unable to start Windows Subsystem for Android’ Error in Windows 11

 If you are getting an error while trying to open Windows Subsystem for Android, the fix is simple.
 Just follow the steps below:

-2. Now, enable ‘Virtual Machine Platform’ in the optional features and hit OK.
-Some users report enabling ‘Windows Hypervisor Platform’ helps, and you could enable it too if ‘Virtual Machine Platform’ doesn’t do the trick.
+2. Now, enable “Virtual Machine Platform” in the optional features and hit OK.
+Some users report enabling “Windows Hypervisor Platform” helps, and you could enable it as well if just enabling “Virtual Machine Platform” doesn’t do the trick.
 Your Windows Subsystem for Android should now work without any errors on your Windows 11 PC.

-Sideload Android Apps on Windows 11
+How to Sideload Android Apps on Windows 11

 The best part of the Windows Subsystem for Android is the ability to sideload apps, especially since the app library of Amazon Appstore has a limited number of apps right now.
 You can install popular Google Play Store alternatives like Aurora Store to help simplify the whole APK installation process.

 We have tested sideloading multiple apps from Aurora Store and APKMirror and the installation process was seamless.
 To sideload apps, you should install ADB on your PC, enable developer mode, connect WSA to ADB, and use the adb install command.
 Go ahead and check out our dedicated guide on how to sideload Android apps on Windows 11 for more information.

 Android Apps on Windows 11 (WSA Based on Android 12.1): First Impressions